ccruxx/PressurePro/content/gbp-posts/README.md

 **Title:** Serving All of DFW! 🌟

 **Content:**
-From Midlothian to Dallas, Waxahachie to Fort Worth—we bring professional pressure washing to your neighborhood.
+From Arlington to Dallas, Fort Worth to Plano—we bring professional pressure washing to your neighborhood.
 House washing, roof cleaning, driveway restoration, and more.

 📞 Call (817) 585-6388
-✉️ info@dfwpristine.com
+✉️ joshua.dfwpristine@gmail.com
 🌐 www.dfwpristine.com

 5+ years of 5-star service!